sammyred22/phpflickr/phpFlickr/README.txt

             This token never expires, so you don't have to worry about having to login periodically.

-    2. Login with email/password (depreciated).

-        This method is far simpler, but is depreciated and Flickr has promised that they'll shut it off sooner or later, so you probably don't want to use it.
-        Whether you're using your login or someone else's just call:
-            $f->login("<email address>", "<password>");
-        Any calls made after that will be authenticated with the given user.
-Bear in mind that this method is very insecure and should probably not be used, if only for that reason.

 Using Caching:
     Caching can be very important to a project.
 Just a few calls to the Flickr API